feklistoff/Guess-Angle-CNN-Project/README.md

 ## Overview
 ---
-This is a test project where I train, validate and test a model using Keras.
+This is a test project where I train, validate and test a model using CNN.

-The model takes a plain white picture with draw rectangle that is randomly rotated between -10 and 10 degrees and predicts an angle of picture rotation.
+The model takes a plain white picture with draw rectangles that is randomly rotated between -10 and 10 degrees and predicts an angle of picture rotation.

+**Goals of this Project:**

+* Develop a pipeline for generating dataset of 11000 training pictures:
+  * each picture contains one to five random rectangles
+  * the center of each rectangle is between 0.1 and 1 of width/height of the picture
+  * the picture is randomly rotated between -10 and 10 degrees
+* Write a network in TensorFlow that predicts picture's rotation angle
+* Write a function that uses the output of the network to rotate given picture back
+* Visualize the result

 ## Files:
 * `model_b.h5` - Saved model